 This page is just some fun facts on Social Security Retirement Information.
-If you are looking for specific answers, try my Social Security page.
+If you are looking for specific answers to your questions, try my Social Security page... oodles of information there!

-Now, one of eight people die before retirement (like I've said elsewhere on this site, nobody is guaranteed tomorrow).
+Now, one of eight people die before retirement... nobody is ever guaranteed a tomorrow... right?
 One of four people become disabled.

 Scary stats, aren't they?

 Did you know Social Security is based on the highest 35 years of